Fertility Blog

 If a woman tells how concerned she is about her stress affecting her egg donation attempt, we can ask her; how can your stress affect eggs that are still inside another woman's body?

-Single women that do embryo donation are also concerned about their stress affecting their result, so we canask them: How can your stress affect embryos that are frozen and lie in a freezer in Russia, and you are in another country far away?
+Single women that do double donation are also concerned about their stress affecting their result, so we canask them: How can your stress affect embryos that are frozen and lie in a freezer in Russia, and you are in another country far away?

 We do know that a successful egg donation attempt, depends on more than perfect embryos, but we believe that we need to find ways of thinking that will make us feel less stressed and help patients not respond to the stress with too much food, cigarettes, alcohol, or broken relationships.